The Beautiful Part That Comes Before the Bad Part

 They had two children together.
 Small, dark-eyed, completely hers.

 He spoke carefully.
 The careful voice.
 You know the one.
-The voice people use when they have already made every decision and they just need you to hear the words so you can start adjusting to a thing that is already done.
+The voice people use when they have already made every decision and they just need you to hear the words out loud so you can start adjusting to a thing that is already done.

 Cool.
 Great.
 Love that for him.